Universal Sparse Autoencoders: Interpretable Cross-Model Concept Alignment: Related work

 Our work introduces a novel \textit{concept-based interpretability} method that adapts \textit{SAEs} to discover \textit{universal concepts}.
 We now review the most relevant works in each of these fields.

 \textbf{Concept-based interpretability}~\cite{kim2018interpretability} emerged as a response to the limitations of attribution methods~\cite{simonyan2013deep,zeiler2014visualizing,bach2015pixel,springenberg2014striving,smilkov2017smoothgrad,sundararajan2017axiomatic,selvaraju2017grad,fong2019extremal,fel2021sobol,muzellec2023gradient}, which, despite being widely used for explaining model predictions, often fail to provide a structured or human-interpretable understanding of internal model computations~\cite{hase2020evaluating,hsieh2020evaluations,nguyen2021effectiveness,fel2021cannot,kim2021hive,sixt2020explanations}.
 Attribution methods highlight input regions responsible for a given prediction, the \textit{where}, but do not explain \textit{what} the model has learned at a higher level.
 In contrast, concept-based approaches aim to decompose internal representations into human-understandable \textit{concepts}~\cite{genone2012concept}.
 The main components of concept-based interpretability approaches can generally be broken down into two parts~\cite{fel2023holistic}: (\textbf{\textit{i}}) concept discovery, which extracts and visualizes the interpretable units of computation and (\textbf{\textit{ii}}) concept importance estimation, which quantifies the importance of these units to the model output.
 Early work explored `closed-world' concept settings in which they evaluated the existence of pre-defined concepts in model neurons~\cite{bau2017network} or layer activations~\cite{kim2018interpretability}.
+When access to an aligned text-image representation space is available, output-level image representations can be decomposed into interpretable components using text representations as a dictionary~\cite{gandelsman2023interpreting}.
 Similar to our work, `open-world' concept discovery methods do not assume the set of concepts is known a priori.
 These methods pass data through the model and cluster the activations to discover concepts and then apply a concept importance method on these discoveries~\cite{ghorbani2019towards,zhang2021invertible,fel2023craft,graziani2023concept,vielhaben2023multi,kowal2024understanding,kowal2024visual}.